Skip to main content

 Before You Send Your Payroll Error Letter to HR

-A payroll error should be raised quickly, but not carelessly.
-In the UK, Acas says an employee who thinks there is an error in their payslip should speak to their manager, payroll team, or employer as soon as possible, and can raise a grievance if the issue is not resolved informally (Acas).
-Acas also advises employees raising unpaid wage issues to explain how much they think they are owed, show calculations, share evidence such as payslips, contracts, timesheets, rotas or written agreements, and ask for a response within a specific time (Acas wage guidance).
+A payroll error should be raised promptly, but with care.
+In the UK, Acas recommends that employees who believe there is an error in their payslip speak with their manager, payroll team, or employer as soon as possible.
+If the issue is not resolved informally, a formal grievance can be raised (Acas).
+Acas also advises employees raising unpaid wage issues to explain how much they believe is owed, provide calculations, include evidence such as payslips, contracts, timesheets, rotas, or written agreements, and request a response within a specific timeframe (Acas wage guidance).

-In Australia, Fair Work recommends staying calm, being open about the correct pay rate and amount believed to be owed, writing notes during or after the discussion, and following up by email with a summary of what was agreed (Fair Work Ombudsman).
-In the US, the Department of Labor’s Wage and Hour Division explains that if back wages are owed after an investigation, the investigator will request payment of those back wages (U.S. Department of Labor).
-For federally regulated employees in Canada, monetary complaints can cover unpaid wages or other amounts owed (Canada.ca).
+In Australia, Fair Work advises employees to remain calm, clearly state the correct pay rate and the amount believed to be owed, take notes during or after discussions, and follow up by email with a summary of what was agreed (Fair Work Ombudsman).
+In the US, the Department of Labor’s Wage and Hour Division states that if back wages are owed after an investigation, the investigator will request payment (U.S. Department of Labor).
+For federally regulated employees in Canada, monetary complaints may include unpaid wages or other amounts owed (Canada.ca).

-Before you send your payroll error letter, gather the payslip, bank payment record, timesheet, rota, contract, offer letter, overtime approval, commission statement, bonus agreement, or any written pay agreement that explains what you should have received.
-Keep the tone factual.
-The first goal is correction, not confrontation.
+Before sending your payroll error letter, collect your payslip, bank payment record, timesheet, rota, contract, offer letter, overtime approval, commission statement, bonus agreement, or any written pay agreement that shows what you should have received.
+Keep your tone factual.
+The goal is to correct the issue, not to create confrontation.

 Short Payroll Error Email After a Payslip Mistake